tsbreuer/IRCAutoHost/README.md

 Update #3: Bot is working reliably well now.
 Javaguru (Kabaru) will now do a code refactoring and small API for a web interface, at which point I'll finish fixing the last bugs and then set up the public usability.

 ---------------
 This is a bot run only by me on the AutoHost account while the commands will be public.
 This github is setup for the purpose of showing the code and to use as an example for other projects.
-Big shoutout and thanks for @ek and @ThePooN and the whole #programming channel from osu!soup discord
+Big shoutout and thanks for @ek and @ThePooN and the whole #programming channel from osu!soup Discord.